pyroll-project/pyroll-docs/docs/core/units/transport.md

 )
 ```

-However, this approach may not be appropriate for all transports, as the velocity may not be constant or the spacial extent may be meaningless.
+However, this approach may not be appropriate for all transports, as the velocity may not be constant or the spatial extent may be meaningless.
 Therefore, all models for transport are recommended to be defined at the timescale and independent of the length scale, if possible.

 ```{eval-rst}